Star Wars: Episode II – Attack of the Clones: Marketing

-In November 2001, three teaser trailers for Attack of the Clones were released, which were shown on the Internet, as well as the DVD-ROM selection of The Phantom Menace.
-The first one was released on November 2 with the Disney Pixar film Monsters, Inc. in theaters.
+In November 2001, three teaser trailers for Attack of the Clones were released, which were shown on the Internet, as well as the DVD-ROM selection of The Phantom Menace DVD release.
+The first one was released on November 2 with the Disney/Pixar film Monsters, Inc. in theaters.
 A second teaser debuted online three days later on November 5.
-This was followed by a third teaser trailer, which was released on November 16 with the release of Harry Potter and the Sorcerer's Stone.
+This was followed by a third teaser trailer, which was released globally on November 16 with the wide release of Harry Potter and the Sorcerer's Stone.
 Just like its predecessor, fans paid full admission at theaters to see the trailers.
-The next trailer premiered on Fox Network on March 10, 2002 between Malcolm in the Middle and The X-Files, followed by a theatrical debut five days later on March 15 with the opening of Ice Age.
-It was made available on the official Star Wars website the same day.
+The next full trailer premiered on Fox Network on March 10, 2002, between airings of Malcolm in the Middle and The X-Files.
+It made its theatrical debut five days later on March 15 with the opening of Ice Age.
+The trailer was made available on the official Star Wars website the same day.
 The outplacement firm Challenger, Gray & Christmas from Chicago predicted before the film's release that U.S. companies could lose more than $319 million in productivity due to employees calling in sick and then heading to theaters to see the film.

+Attack of the Clones had fewer promotional partners compared to its predecessor, which included General Mills and Frito-Lay.

 Theatrical

 The film premiered as part of the inaugural Tribeca Film Festival at the BMCC Performing Arts Center, 199 Chambers St. in New York City at a Sunday, May 12 set of screenings benefitting the Children's Aid Society, a charity supported by George Lucas.
+This charity would go on to help raise money for kids of the victims of the September 11 attacks.
 Attack of the Clones was then screened out of competition at the 2002 Cannes Film Festival, before getting a worldwide theatrical release on May 16, 2002.
 The film was also later released in IMAX theaters; the film had not been filmed for IMAX but was "up converted" with the digital remastering process.
 Because of the technical limitations of the IMAX projector at the time, an edited, 120-minute version of the film was presented.

 Before the film's release, there was a string of controversies regarding copyright infringement.
 In 2000, an underground organization calling itself the Atlas Group, based in Perth, Western Australia offered a copy of the screenplay, with an asking price of US$100,000, to various fan sites and media organizations, including TheForce.Net.
 The scheme was subsequently reported to Lucasfilm Ltd. by the fan site.

 An unauthorized copy was allegedly made at a private showing, using a digital recorder that was pointed at the screen.
 This copy spread over the internet, and analysts predicted up to a million fans would have seen the film before the day of its release.
 In addition, authorities seized thousands of bootlegs throughout Kuala Lumpur before the film opened.